 In clostridial myonecrosis (gas gangrene), initial severe pain is common, sometimes even before other findings.
 The wound site may be pale initially, but it becomes red or bronze, often with blebs or bullae, and finally turns blackish green.
 The area is tensely edematous and tender to palpation.
 Crepitation is less obvious early than it is in clostridial cellulitis but is ultimately palpable in about 80%.
 Wounds and drainage have a particularly foul odor.

 With progression, patients appear toxic, with tachycardia, pallor, and hypotension.
 Shock and renal failure occur, although patients often remain alert until the terminal stage.
-Unlike clostridial uterine infection, overt hemolysis is rare in gas gangrene of the extremities, even in terminally ill patients.
+Bacteremia, sometimes with overt hemolysis, occurs in about 15% of patients with traumatic gas gangrene.
 Whenever massive hemolysis occurs, mortality of 70 to 100%, due to acute renal failure and septicemia, can be expected.

 Early suspicion and intervention are essential; clostridial cellulitis responds well to treatment, but myonecrosis has a mortality rate of ≥ 40% with treatment and 100% without treatment.

 Although localized cellulitis, myositis, and spreading myonecrosis may be clinically distinct, differentiation often requires surgical exploration.
 In myonecrosis, muscle tissue is visibly necrotic; the affected muscle is a lusterless pink, then deep red, and finally gray-green or mottled purple and does not contract with stimulation.
 X-rays may show local gas production, and CT and MRI delineate the extent of gas and necrosis.